vuejs/vuefire/docs/index.md

 features:
   - title: "Flexible"
-    details: Use Firebase <strong>Database</strong> and <strong>Firestore</strong>.
+    details: Use Firebase Database and Firestore.
 You can use both at the same time or just use one of them.
   - title: Simple
     details: VueFire only handles the binding for you so your state is always up to date with the server.
 You still be able to use Firebase JS SDK to its full potential!